 The constitution grants freedom to practice, worship, and assemble for religious services.
-The constitution requires the Sabbath, which the government defines as Sunday, be "kept holy" and prohibits commercial transactions and many recreational activities on Sunday, except as permitted by law.
+The constitution requires the Sabbath, which the government defines as Sunday, be "kept holy" and prohibits most commercial transactions and many recreational activities on Sunday, except as permitted by law.
 The law does not require registration of religious groups.
-A religious group, however, must register to be eligible for specific benefits such as recognition of clergy as marriage officers and tax exemptions.
+A religious group, however, must register to be eligible for specific benefits, such as recognition of clergy as marriage officers and tax exemptions.

-The Forum of Church Leaders, comprising only Christian leaders, met to discuss social issues in the country.
+The Forum of Church Leaders, comprising only Christian leaders, met to discuss social issues and preventative measures for COVID-19 in the country.
 The secretariat compiled and submitted reports on these issues to the cabinet.

-During regular visits, officials from the U.S. Embassy in Fiji discussed the need to protect religious freedom and tolerance with representatives from the Ministry of Foreign Affairs; Ministry of Commerce, Trade, Innovation, and Labor; and Tonga National Council of Churches, as well as with other institutions.
+During regular engagements, officials from the U.S. Embassy in Fiji discussed the need to protect religious freedom and tolerance with representatives from the Tonga National Council of Churches as well as with other institutions.